 Creating a filter for moderation is the easy part.
 Ensuring that a filter produces the desired result is a science.
-Great accurate content moderation filters don’t just catch what it is set up to find, but also works in a way that minimizes the number of false positives.
+Great accurate content moderation filters don’t just catch what they are set up to find, but also work in a way that minimizes the number of false positives.

-With good filters alone our clients have achieved up to 80% automation of their content moderation, but what is the secret to actually build a filter that is both accurate and efficient?
+With good filters alone our clients have achieved up to 80% automation of their content moderation, but what is the secret to actually building a filter that is both accurate and efficient?

 8 steps of filter moderation

 Our expert filter manager Kevin Martinez shares his 8 steps on how to build content moderation filters that work.

 In this example, we are using drugs as the target of the filter, but the process is the same for building anything from profanity filters to rules aimed at catching ads for endangered species.

 Define the goal of the filter.
 In this case, we want it to help us prevent illegal drugs from getting posted to our site.
 As such, we created a filter in Implio and name it “drugs”.
 It is always advisable to name your filters something descriptive.
 You are likely going to end up with a bunch of filters so it is good to be able to understand their function at a glance.

 Check the laws of the country your site is operating in.
 Laws can vary widely depending on country and sometimes even by region.
 In Spain, for instance, you are allowed to sell the growing box for cannabis and cannabis seeds, but not the plant itself.